3 Androids for Mothership

 Robots are completely mechanical beings, designed to look and act like the humans they work alongside (to varying degrees of success).
 They usually have a synthetic skin that covers their metal and plastic interiors.
 Their internal fluids (if any) are milky white.
 Think Ash from Alien or the T800 from Terminator.

-Repair: They must have someone roll Intelligence (+ Mechanical Repair, Engineering, Robotics, or Jury Rigging) to heal (they can do this themselves).
-This takes an hour and requires scrap.
+- Repair: To heal, they must have someone roll Intelligence (+ Mechanical Repair, Engineering, Robotics, or Jury Rigging) (they can do this themselves at Disadvantage).
+This takes an hour and uses up 1 Scrap.
 On success, they heal HP equal to the roll.
 Crit successes double HP gain, crit fails lose 1d10 HP.
 If someone used Jury Rigging to heal them, it will still work but the repair will look pretty janky.

 The Cyberized Human was born human but their consciousness was at some point transferred to a cybernetic brain and encased in a robotic body.
 It’s not unheard of for cyber-brains to be transferred between bodies, but this is a complicated and time-consuming procedure.
 Think Major Kusanagi or Batou from Ghost in the Shell.

 - Human on the Inside: Pick a non-Android class for your Saves and Skills, but use the Android Fear rules.

 - The Shell: Use the Robot “Synthetic,” “Charging,” and “Repair” rules, though Cyberized Humans can additionally use the Cybernetics skill to heal.

 - Cyberbrain Transfer: The cyberbrain can be removed and transferred to another compatible body.
 The installation is a complex procedure and takes 1d10 hours.